 Today there are active Jewish communities in Augusta, Bangor, Bath, Biddeford-Saco, greater Portland, Lewiston-Auburn, Rockland, and Waterville and smaller Jewish community groupings elsewhere in the State.
-Information on individual communites is available from links on the left,from the drop down 'places' menu above, or from the city/town search option below).
+Information on individual communites is available from the drop down 'places' menu above or from the city/town search option below.

 Maine Jewish life brings to mind different things for different Jews.
 For some

 it is where they were born, live, and cannot imagine living anywhere else.
 For others, it